hellenike/textbook/docs/preliminaries/accent/index.md

 Ancient Greek in the fifth and fourth centuries BCE was spoken with a pitch accent: that is, the pitch of your voice would rise or fall on different syllables.
 Later, this evolved into a stress accent: as in English or modern Greek, accented syllables came to be pronounced instead with extra stress.
 Ancient scholars worried about the "correct" pronounciation as pitch accent began to disappear, and devised a system of three accent marks to indicate the proper pitch for a syllable.
 Their word for these accents, τόνος, was also used to refer to systems of pitch in Greek music, and is the source of the English word "tone."

-The *acute* accent **´** indicated that your voice should rise on the accented syllable, and was called ὀξύτονον, the "sharp" or "high pitch".
-The *grave* accent **`** indicated that the voice should fall.
+The *acute* accent indicated that your voice should rise on the accented syllable, and was called ὀξύτονον, the "sharp" or "high pitch".
+The *grave* accent indicated that the voice should fall.
 It was called the βαρύτονον, the "heavy" or "low pitch".
-The *circumflex*  **˜**  signaled that your voice should rise and then fall on a single syllable.
+The *circumflex* signaled that your voice should rise and then fall on a single syllable.
 Its name was the περισπόμενος τόνος, a pitch that is bent or wrapped around as it travels up and then down.
+On an alpha, they could look like this:

+- acute: ά
+- grave: ὰ
+- circumflex: ᾶ

 Because English speakers are accustomed to stress accents, we will pronounce any accented syllable, regardless of type of accent, with a stress accent.